aimeertaylor/FreqEstimationModel/README.md

 ## Installation and use

 Follow the code below to install the model.
-Thereafter, download the files in the Inst folder and run Test_run.R from within the downloaded folder (I need to make this into a vignette), taking care with the relative path used to load example data.

 ```r
 install.packages("devtools")